LingeswaranR-22/E-Commerce-Data-Pipeline-Analytics-Dashboard/README.md

 **12+ dbt tests:**

-not_null and unique on order_id, customer_id, etc.
+- not_null and unique on order_id, customer_id, etc.

-Source-level and model-level validations
+- Source-level and model-level validations.

 ---

 ## 🧠 Notes

-This project uses only the orders table for now
+- This project uses only the orders table for now.

-Future expansion: add products, customers, and order_items tables
+- Future expansion: add products, customers, and order_items tables.

-dbt folder structure aligned with best practices for staging and marts.
+- dbt folder structure aligned with best practices for staging and marts.

 ---